Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 **(i)** Please mind that an **HTML5** capable browser is needed.

-## Depending on your device:
+## Web page layouts:

-You can browse two web page flavours depending on your device preference:
+You can browse two web page flavours depending on your device usage preference:

-- `index.html` is designed for general browsers, including smartphones operated vertically.
+- `index.html` is designed for general use cases, usually smartphones operated vertically.

-- `index_landscape.html` is designed for a horizontal tablet.
+- `index_big.html` has big characters to improve readability from far, for instance when browsing from a tablet placed on a shelf.

 ## Configure the web page behavior